Kopranych/homelab/docs/02-os-installation.md

 ## 🖥️ Temporary Setup for Installation

-**You'll need these items temporarily for the initial installation:**
+**You'll need these items temporarily - we'll remove them after Tailscale setup:**

 ### Required for Installation
 - **USB Keyboard**: Any USB keyboard for setup